QuentinRa/blog.quentinra.dev/proj/agile-scrum/artifacts/sprint-backlog.md

 The developers are taking tasks according to their **capacity**.
 This is the sum of the **evaluation/score** of each task you picked in the last sprint.

+> **Note**: do not take too much "unknown-risk" stories.
+You should also take the previous sum of your estimations when picking tasks.

 <hr class="sl my-4">

 We are using the famous **white board**, with the following columns